-TMAA historyFrom the beginning, the TMAA has worked to extend the aims of the medical profession by promoting the advancement of health and education, and a closer fellowship among physician families.
-The activities of the Alliance continue to focus on programs to safeguard the health and safety of the American people.
+TMAA historyFrom the beginning, the TMAA has worked to extend the aims of the medical profession by promoting the advancement of health education, and fostering fellowship among physician families.
+The activities of the Alliance continue to focus on programs to safeguard the health and safety of Tennesseans.
 1927The Woman's Auxiliary to the Tennessee State Medical Association was organized in Memphis at the Peabody Hotel on November 25, 1927 during an annual meeting of the Southern Medical Association.
 Mrs. W. D. Haggard of Nashville served as the first President of the TMAA.
 A quote from the Minutes stated, “This organization is unique in that we as doctors’ wives may be active in most all organizations and clubs, but other women cannot join us.
 We are privileged in all walks of life and come close to life and death in our daily routine; therefore, our group has great opportunity for real service.”

 1928The first annual convention was held in April 1928 in Nashville.
 Auxiliaries in Memphis, Nashville, and Knoxville became component organizations by may of that year.